sharmaabhishekk/sharmaabhishekk.github.io/_projects/passmap.md

 ![Comparison](../images/demo_.png)

-**Note**: *We can also apply the same logic to playes who are on the same line horizontally - the only difference would be that instead of shifting the arrow left and right, we'll shift them a little up and a little down.*
+**Note**: *We can also apply the same logic to players who are on the same line horizontally - the only difference would be that instead of shifting the arrow left and right, we'll shift them a little up and a little down.*